ericjbergan/book-catalog/README.md

 The catalog includes Isaac Asimov's essay collections and their original magazine appearances.
 The following collections still need complete essay lists with publication dates to add their magazine entries:

 **Collections Needing Essay Lists:**
-- Asimov on Science Fiction (1981) - 55 essays from Isaac Asimov's Science Fiction Magazine (1977-1981)
+- Asimov on Science Fiction (1981) - 55 essays from Isaac Asimov's Science Fiction Magazine (1977-1981) - needs publication dates for each essay
-- The Stars in Their Courses (1971)
-- Of Matters Great and Small (1975)
-- The Sun Shines Bright (1981)
-- The Subatomic Monster (1985)
-- Far as Human Eye Could See (1987)
-- Out of the Everywhere (1990)
-- The Secret of the Universe (1991)
-- Of Time and Space and Other Things (1965)

 **Note:** Collection books are only added to the catalog if they have a confirmed first US paperback edition.
 Magazine entries are added regardless of whether the collection was published in paperback or only in hardcover.

+**Collections Needing Research Before Adding:**

+The following series need research to confirm Isaac Asimov's authorship before being added to the catalog:

+- **Isaac Asimov's Library of the Universe** (1988-1990) - Series of 22 educational astronomy/space science books for young readers, originally published by Gareth Stevens Publishing.
+Paperback editions available from Dell Yearling Non-fiction ($4.95-$4.99).
+Authorship needs verification - may have been co-authored or written by others under Asimov's name.

+- **Isaac Asimov's New Library of the Universe / 21st Century Library of the Universe** (1995-1997) - Updated/revised series, some volumes co-authored with Richard Hantula.
+Authorship needs verification before adding to catalog.

 ## Use Cases